You can make an appointment right here

 Osteoarthritis symptoms of the neck occur more frequently as we age.
 We see in particular that the intervertebral discs show signs of aging.
 This may lead to complaints.

-Sometimes a neck hernia is the cause of the complaints.
-Often these symptoms go away with the help of physiotherapy.
-In case of a neck hernia, there is pressure on the nerve that runs from the neck to the arm.
-In general, the complaints in the arm are more prominent than the neck pain itself.
+Sometimes a neck hernia is the cause of the symptoms.
+Often these complaints also go away with the help of physiotherapy.
+With a neck hernia, there is pressure on the nerve that runs from the neck to the arm.
+Generally speaking, the symptoms in the arm are more prominent than the neck pain itself.
 So you have more pain in your arm than pain in the neck.
-Often this is a sharp clear pain that runs into the arm.
+Often this involves a sharp clear pain that runs down the arm.